-The present study consists in analyzing the temporal variability of rainfall and rainfall trend a statistical analysis of rainfall data in the Melloulou watershed for a half-century chronicle (1970-2020).
-The objective of this study is to extract all the rainfall characteristics of this period, to extract the rainfall variability and to determine the rainfall trends.
+This paper focuses on analyzing the temporal variability of rainfall and rainfall trends using a statistical analysis of rainfall data in the Melloulou watershed for a half-century chronicle (1970-2020).
+The objective of this study is to extract all the rainfall characteristics and the rainfall variability during this period to determine the rainfall trends.
 The working method is based on a statistical approach to detect the climatic characteristics of the Melloulou basin.
-The study of the standardized precipitation index (SPI) and the rainfall deficit index (IDF) showed the alternation of very long dry periods with wet periods.
+The study of the standardized precipitation index (SPI) and the rainfall deficit index (RDI) showed the alternation of very long dry periods with wet periods.
 The Mann-Kendall test under the RStudio also showed a decreasing rainfall trend.

-Keywords: Climate variability, trend, SPI, IDF, Melloulou Basin
+Keywords: Climate variability, trend, SPI, RDI, Melloulou Basin